 As old-stock native and businessman, Broderick was an inside observer of Athlone, commenting on the intimate mutual surveillance and dissimulations of small-town society – ‘as watchful as the jungle’.
 His fellow townsfolk regarded him as an outsider because of his wealth and self-conscious cultivation, his solitude, and other eccentricities.
-Broderick's orientation was homosexual and he prided himself that his novels challenged ‘pathological’ Irish attitudes on this subject.
+As a gay man, Broderick prided himself that his novels challenged ‘pathological’ Irish attitudes on the subject of homosexuality.
 His personal favourite among his novels, The waking of Willie Ryan (1969), revolves around a man consigned to a mental hospital because of his family's desire to conceal his homosexuality – partly the result of childhood molestation – to rid themselves of the embarrassment of his publicly declared unbelief, and to forestall any possible claim on the family property.
 In The pride of summer (1976) a pietistic pimp associated with the IRA combines incest and child prostitution with self-righteous denunciations of homosexuals.
 In later life Broderick described himself as bisexual and ‘a complete sensualist’, though he evaded close enquiry, claiming ‘most men are bisexual – as are most women’ (Kingston, Something in the head, 80).
 Broderick apparently never had an extended sexual relationship (he claimed confusingly that he had never been promiscuous and also that he denied himself no indulgence).
-His novels show a semi-voyeuristic preoccupation with the sexual underworld of prostitution, marital infidelity, incest, extramarital pregnancy, and homosexual pickups found in Dublin and also in Athlone and other provincial towns; a recurring theme is the degeneration of relationships (initially loving or otherwise) into sadistic power struggles.
+His novels show a semi-voyeuristic preoccupation with the sexual underworld of prostitution, marital infidelity, incest, extramarital pregnancy, and gay pickups found in Dublin and also in Athlone and other provincial towns; a recurring theme is the degeneration of relationships (initially loving or otherwise) into sadistic power struggles.

 His first novel The pilgrimage (1961; published in the USA as The chameleons) was banned in Ireland because of frank descriptions of adultery, references to homosexuality, and its provocative culmination in the miraculous cure of an apparently unworthy recipient.
 In his journalism and private correspondence Broderick displayed outspoken contempt for literary censorship.
 Despite relatives’ and neighbours’ silent disapproval, his wealth shielded him from the social and economic repercussions suffered by other banned authors (such as his distant relative John McGahern (qv) (1935–2006)).
 Although he never achieved the wide reputation of an Edna O'Brien (whom he publicly and repeatedly denounced as a semi-literate sensationalist, ‘a bargain basement Molly Bloom’), his work benefited from the paperback revolution and the decline of censorship.
 (An apology for roses (1972), containing detailed descriptions of a condom-wearing priest's sexual relations with a promiscuous young woman, was not banned, despite widespread expectations that it would be; it sold 30,000 copies in eight days.)
 By the time of his death The pilgrimage had sold over 100,000 copies.
 Three more novels appeared in 1962, 1964, and 1969, adding to his reputation as a scathing anatomist of the catholic bourgeoisie and their ‘grocers' republic’.
 Don Juaneen (1962), in which the ageing middle-class characters' gradual realisation of their moral, financial, and emotional bankruptcy mirrors the wider failure of a post-independence state whose ‘four green fields were in the hands of the receiver’ (the novel's last words), can be seen both as a naturalistic update of James Joyce's (qv) Dubliners and the work of a disappointed romantic embittered by society's failure to match his aesthetic and spiritual yearnings.